chef/omnibus-toolchain/README.md

 The Omnibus Toolchain project
 ============================
-This project creates a package that contains the entire required toolchain used for building omnibus projects.
+This project creates a package that contains the entire required toolchain used for building omnibus projects created by Chef software.
+It may work with other projects, but that is not guaranteed.

 Currently it supports the following operating systems:
 * Solaris 10 (SPARC and x86)
+* AIX (POWER7)
+* Debian Linux (and derivatives like Ubuntu and Mint) on a variety of platforms (arm64 armel arhhf ppc ppc64le x86 amd64)
+* RHEL/CentOS/Fedora Linux on a variety of platforms (ppc64 ppc64le i686 x86_64)

 Why?
 ----
-Converge time when creating omnibus builders using the [omnibus cookbook](https://github.com/opscode-cookbooks/omnibus) is relatively long and not conducive to speedy development cycles.
+Converge time when creating omnibus builders using the [omnibus cookbook](https://github.com/chef-cookbooks/omnibus) is relatively long and not conducive to speedy development cycles.

-Prerequisites
+Prerequisites & Installation
 ----
-This assumes that you have a sane build toolchain (gcc, make, etc) already installed on the machine, via some mechanism.
-The recommended solution is using the [build-essential cookbook]() on platforms that support it.
+This assumes that you have a sane build toolchain (gcc, make, etc) already installed on the machine, via the native operating system's package manager, or built from source on non-GNU based platforms (Solairs, AIX).
+If your platform is already supported by chef, you can use the [build-essential cookbook](https://github.com/chef-cookbooks/build-essential).
+Otherwise, the required tools are spelled out in the docs folder on a per OS basis and can be used as guidance for porting to a new OS/Platform.

+For best results: multiple cores and at least 10GB of RAM (at least two of which are physical, the rest can be swap) are recommended.
+This process takes a lot of compiling and will be very wall clock and system time consuming.

 Installation
 ------------

-**NEEDS UPDATING**
-To build this from scratch please see the [Solaris 10 Toolchain Instructions](https://github.com/chef/omnibus-toolchain/blob/master/docs/solaris_toolchain_base.md) document.
+Check out the [docs folder](https://github.com/chef/omnibus-toolchain/tree/master/docs) for the specific steps to build and install on your operating system distribution.
+Platform specific notes are included in the operating system distribution documentation if they are required.

+*NOTICE:* Cross-compiling is not supported.
+Omnibus toolchain requires your environment to "appear" native to what you want packages produced for.
+This means that running in an emulated (VirtualBox, QEMU, etc) environment works, but a cross-compile environment does not.

 Usage